 While plagiarism-of-others is an institutional matter often driven by tenure-related publishing counts, one has to recall what Rubio (2013) reported regarding a Columbian Supreme Court case where a professor was sentenced “to two years in prison plus monetary and civil sanctions for plagiarizing a student’s thesis” to fully understand the seriousness of plagiarism-of-others (p.
 141).

-Moreover, while there is much discourse about the implications of plagiarism-of-self issues, given what happened to Schminke and Ambrose (2014), an author, even a very renowned author, cannot simply dismiss plagiarism-of-self matters.
+Regarding plagiarism-of-self, this study provided evidence of substantive plagiarism-of-self SSI in published articles that explains the overall difference between the aDSI statistics between published articles and dissertations.
+However, while there is much discourse about the implications of plagiarism-of-self issues, given what happened to Schminke and Ambrose (2014), an author, even a very renowned author, cannot simply dismiss plagiarism-of-self matters.
 Plagiarism-of-self inflates the importance of work and can exaggerate the contribution to a science.
 It is important that a researcher and author notify readers of previous works and get copyright releases when needed.
+Moreover, researchers and authors need to come to terms on what are the ethical definitions for adjudicating plagiarism-of-self issues.

 Reviewers and Publishers

-Publishers need an industry-wide defined process for detecting plagiarism.
+Publishers control the ethics of plagiarism by the collective determination of what is acceptable for publication.
+However, publishers need an industry-wide defined process for detecting plagiarism.
+Plagiarism detection efforts cannot be discriminatory and must be supported by policy and procedures that are verifiably consistent and accurate.
 If they use peer reviewers to search for plagiarism, they need to provide them with tools, as well as the training, and the needed support when plagiarism is detected.
-Plagiarism detection efforts cannot be discriminatory and must be supported by policy and procedures that are verifiably consistent and accurate.
 Most important, any adjudication of plagiaristic manuscripts must include input from the author(s).

-Publishers should not overuse long and numerous copyright warnings nor otherwise wordy templates.
-These produce trivial and template similarities that make COA efforts after publishing very difficult to execute.
+It is most important for the author(s) to be given the opportunity to defend themselves.

 COA Software Providers

 This study demonstrated that plagiarism detection software is only a tool that a researcher can use to investigate potential evidence of plagiarism.
 Turnitin was primarily engineered for examining unpublished documents that have not yet had the chance to spread throughout the Internet.
 During the execution of this research, it became apparent for published corpus research that Turnitin required some additional features integrated into its design.
-Below is a list of suggested features and justifications for them.
+Below is a list of suggested features and justifications for the suggested additional feature requirements.